kangjinyong/jyk-library/README.md

 # Getting Started

-Refer to below StackBlitz link on how to use the library. https://stackblitz.com/edit/angular-ivy-dpmnpu?
+Refer to StackBlitz link on how to use the library. https://stackblitz.com/edit/angular-ivy-dpmnpu?